USS Memphis (CL-13): Built in Philadelphia, Pennsylvania

 Memphiss main armament went through many changes while she was being designed.
 Originally she was to mount ten 6 in/53 caliber guns; two on either side at the waist, with the remaining eight mounted in tiered casemates on either side of the fore and aft superstructures.
 After America's entry into World War I the US Navy worked alongside the Royal Navy and it was decided to mount four 6-in/53 caliber guns in two twin gun turrets fore and aft and keep the eight guns in the tiered casemates so that she would have an eight gun broadside and, due to limited arcs of fire from the casemate guns, four to six guns firing fore or aft.
 Her secondary armament consisted of two 3 in/50 caliber anti-aircraft guns in single mounts.
 Memphis was initially built with the capacity to carry 224 mines, but these were removed early in her career to make way for more crew accommodations.
 She also carried two triple and two twin, above-water, torpedo tube mounts for 21 in torpedoes.
 The triple mounts were fitted on either side of the upper deck, aft of the aircraft catapults, and the twin mounts were one deck lower on either side, covered by hatches in the side of the hull.

 The ship lacked a full-length waterline armor belt.
 The sides of her boiler and engine rooms and steering gear were protected by 3 in of armor.
 The transverse bulkheads at the end of her machinery rooms were 1.5 in thick forward and three inches thick aft.
 The deck over the machinery spaces and steering gear had a thickness of 1.5 inches.
 The gun turrets were not armored and only provided protection against muzzle blast and the conning tower had 1.5 inches of armor.
 Memphis carried two floatplanes aboard that were stored on the two catapults.
 Initially these were probably Vought VE-9s until the early 1930s when the ship may have operated OJ-2 until 1935 and Curtiss SOC Seagulls until 1940 when Vought OS2U Kingfishers were used on ships without hangars.

 Armament changes

 During her career Memphis went through several armament changes, some of these changes were to save weight, but others were to increase her AA armament.
 The lower torpedo tube mounts proved to be very wet and were removed, and the openings plated over, before the start of World War II.
-Another change made before the war was to increase the 3-inch guns to seven, all mounted in the ship's waist.
+Another change made before the war was to increase the number of 3-inch guns to seven, all mounted in the ship's waist.
 After 1940, the lower aft 6 in guns were removed and the casemates plated over for the same reason as the lower torpedo mounts.
 The ship's anti-aircraft armament were augmented by two twin 40 mm Bofors guns along with 12 20 mm Oerlikon cannons by the end of the war.